elixir-europe-training/ELIXIR-TrP-Bioschemas/docs/chapters/chapter_01.md

 }
 ```

-TODO: add explanation of the various properties and reference the extensive documentation of the Bioschemas profile.

 ## HTML code for a training material page

-Open the index.html in Edit mode.
+Open the tu.html in Edit mode.
 It has a quite simple structure:

 ```html
 <!DOCTYPE html>